Charge Your Ride

 Charging In Public

-Paying for public charging can be done using a regular credit card or through a charging network app or card — like this one from BC Hydro, which also works with FLO and ChargePoint charging stations.
+Paying for public charging can be done using a charging network app or card — like this one from BC Hydro, which also works with FLO and ChargePoint charging stations.

 Don't know where to start?
 This two-minute video from BC Hydro explains how to charge.